simular-ai/Agent-S/README.md

    ```bash
    docker compose up -d
    ```
-5. Next, export your Perplexica URL.
-This URL is used to interact with the Perplexica API backend.
-The port is given by the `config.toml` in your Perplexica directory.
+5. Export your Perplexica URL using the port found in the `docker-compose.yaml` file.
+The port before the colon : in the perplexica app represents the port exposed by your host machine.

    ```bash
    export PERPLEXICA_URL=http://localhost:{port}/api/search